odoo/runbot/README.md

 - No server files should be given since it is an addons repo.
 - No addons_path given to use repo root as default.
 - we only want to test runbot and runbot_cla on runbot, `-*,runbot,runbot_cla` will blacklist all except this ones
-- The remote has PR option checked to fetch pull request too.
-This is optional.
+- The remote PR option can be checked to fetch pull request too if a github token is given for this repo.

 #### Tweak runbot parameters and enable features